Faith Evans: 1994–2001: Faith, Biggie, Keep The Faith, motherhood and marriage

-Newly contracted to Bad Boy Records, Evans was consulted by executive producer Combs to contribute backing vocals and writing skills to Mary J. Blige's My Life (1994) and Usher's self-titled debut album (1994) prior to starting work on her debut studio album Faith.
-Released on August 29, 1995, in North America, the album was a main collaboration with Bad Boy's main producers, The Hitmen, including Chucky Thompson and Combs, but it also resulted in recordings with Poke & Tone and Herb Middleton.
+Newly contracted to Bad Boy Records, Evans was asked by executive producer Combs to contribute backing vocals and co-write tracks for Mary J. Blige's My Life (1994) and Usher's self-titled debut album (1994) prior to starting work on her debut studio album Faith.
+Released in North America on August 29, 1995, the album was a main collaboration with Bad Boy's main producers, The Hitmen, including Chucky Thompson and Combs, but it also resulted in recordings with Poke & Tone and Herb Middleton.
 Faith became a success based on the singles "You Used to Love Me" and "Soon as I Get Home".
 The album was eventually certified platinum with 1.5 million copies sold, according to RIAA.

-A year before, on August 4, 1994, Evans married rapper and label mate Christopher "The Notorious B.I.G."
+A year before, on August 4, 1994, Evans married rapper and labelmate Christopher "The Notorious B.I.G."
 Wallace, after having met him at a Bad Boy photoshoot.
 The couple had one child together, Christopher George Latore Wallace Jr.

 After allegations of an affair with Tupac Shakur, Evans became involved in the East Coast–West Coast hip hop rivalry which dominated rap music at the time.
-Wallace was murdered in a yet-to-be-solved drive-by shooting in Los Angeles, California in March 1997.
-During early 1997, after her separation from Wallace, but before his death, Evans' friend Missy Elliott introduced her to record company executive Todd Russaw.
+Wallace was murdered in a yet-to-be-solved drive-by shooting in Los Angeles, California, in March 1997.
+During early 1997, after her separation from Wallace, but before his death, Evans's friend Missy Elliott introduced her to record company executive Todd Russaw.
 Faith began dating Russaw during her and Wallace's separation and after Wallace died, Evans became pregnant by Russaw.
 The couple had their first son Joshua on June 10, 1998 (her 25th birthday).
 During the summer of 1998, Evans and Russaw were married, and on March 22, 2007, they had their second son Ryder Evan Russaw.